 James “Jim” McMahon was my friend.
 There’s no argument or pretense in this.
 I forced my friendship on him the same way I did with many of the operators in the Delta Force: by memorizing their first names from a roster and then greeting them in the spine — the long (LONG) hallway that traversed the length of the Unit’s main cantonment building.

 Staff Duty consists of a pair of men who stay up all night near the commander’s office monitoring phones and handling a host of other routine functions.
 There was a large binder in the Staff Duty office filled with the photos of every person assigned to the Unit.
 There was an identical photo binder at the front gate maintained by the 24/7 guard teams.

-I noted the preponderance of what I call: “Old-School American Name Standard.”
-That is, names like James, John, Mike… etc. Out of curiosity I counted the redundant names to reveal that, in fact, James/Jim was the most popular tallying up to 19, followed by John, then Mike — no Ryders, Striders, Chases, Colts, Jadens… OMG, Jaden!
+I noted the preponderance of what I call: the “Old-School American Name Standard.”
+That is names like James, John, Mike… etc. Out of curiosity, I counted the redundant names to reveal that, in fact, James/Jim was the most popular, tallying up to 19, followed by John, then Mike — no Ryders, Striders, Chases, Colts, Jadens… OMG, Jaden!